Boguslawsky (crater)

-The floor of this crater is flooded and relatively featureless.
+On the lunar geologic timescale, this formation dates to the Pre-Nectarian period.
+The inner walls of this crater are broad and relatively featureless, sloping down to a level surface at the bottom.
+The floor is flooded and relatively featureless, with only tiny craterless.
 The rim is somewhat worn and relatively low above the surrounding surface.
 The crater Boguslawsky D lies across the eastern rim.
+Despite its location in the southern polar region, no part of this crater is permanently shadowed.